czue/pegasus-docs/internationalization.md

 ## Localization

-Pegasus ships with full support localizing user facing text.
+Pegasus ships with full support for localizing user facing text.

 Currently, not all the user facing text is properly tagged for localization but this will be addressed in future releases.